-Since milkcaps are hollow, these dry well, although I didn’t really enjoy the texture of them rehydrated as much as something like a black trumpet or a yellowfoot chanterelle.
+Since milkcaps are hollow, these dry well, although I didn't really enjoy the texture of them rehydrated as much as something like black trumpet mushrooms or yellowfoot chanterelles.
 They could be dried and then made into duxelles though, using my recipe here.
-Drying them and grinding into powder is a great way to enjoy these if you don’t fry them all up first fresh.
+Drying them and grinding into powder is a great way to enjoy these if you don't fry them all up first fresh.
 Their flavor when used to make broth and stock is not very shrimpy, like their smell.

 Dried these create a rich and delicious broth, you could fool people in a blind taste test telling them it was chicken stock!
 I usually experiment with mushroom powder like this with pure water first, the broth alone that came from these mushrooms and water alone could fool people into thinking it is chicken stock, it's quite good.